WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 **Finding:**

-The Oracle validator performs non-exhaustive pattern matching which could lead to unexpected behavior.
+The Oracle Validator performs non-exhaustive pattern matching which could lead to unexpected behavior.
 Specifically, the validator expects a list of one *Marlowe redeemer* but does not handle cases when the redeemer is an empty list or contains two or more elements.

 **Solution:**